rexyim/notes/notes/nslookup.md

 > - Interactive
 > - non-interactive
 >
 > The interactive more is way more fun than the non-interactive one.
-Obviously, if you have
+Obviously, if you have a simple query

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjQwMzE4NTFdfQ==
+eyJoaXN0b3J5IjpbMjk0NDQ4MjM4LC0xMDY0MDMxODUxXX0=
 -->